Liu Ye (Three Kingdoms): Serving Cao Rui

 Liu Ye continued his service under Emperor Cao Rui.
-According to Zizi Tongjian, at one point Liu Ye gave conflicting perspective about attacking Shu; He supported the campaign in front of Cao Rui, but he told other officials that he was actually against the campaign.
-When Cao Rui asked him about it, Liu Ye said he was doing that to make sure the war plans were not spreading.
+According to the Zizhi Tongjian, at one point Liu Ye gave conflicting perspectives about attacking Shu.
+He supported the campaign in front of Cao Rui, but he told other officials that he was actually against the campaign.
+When Cao Rui asked him about it, Liu Ye said that he was doing that to make sure the war plans were not spreading.
 However, Liu Ye's relationship with Cao Rui became distant when the emperor was warned by someone that Liu was good in reading Cao Rui's intention and then just agreeing with him.
-Cao Rui decided to test this out by consulting to Liu Ye about something that he actually did not agree, and he found Liu Ye agreeing with him.
+Cao Rui decided to test this out by consulting Liu Ye about something that he actually did not agree with, and he found Liu Ye agreeing with him.
 When he realized that Liu Ye was indeed pandering to him, he began to avoid Liu.
-He continued serving Wei Kingdom until he died in 234.
+He continued serving Wei until he died in 234.

 The historical novel Romance of the Three Kingdoms told a similar event.
 Cao Rui consults Liu Ye about the plan of invading Shu, and the advisor agrees.
 But later Liu Ye tells other officials that attacking Shu is actually too difficult.
-After hearing about this, Cao Rui confronts Liu Ye, however the advisor says he is simply keeping the plan secret, and Cao Rui believes that.
+After hearing about this, Cao Rui confronts Liu Ye.
+However, the advisor says he is simply keeping the plan secret, and Cao Rui believes that.